 We do not believe that general inflation has materially impacted earnings since 2006.
 However, we have experienced significant volatility in our costs for our hot dogs and certain food products, distribution costs and utilities.
 Since April 2018 our commodity cost for hot dogs had been stable before beginning to decline in September 2018 into December 2018.
-Beef prices began moderately escalating between January and June 2019.
-Beef prices remained consistently higher during the summer 2019 than during the summer 2018 before escalating by approximately 12% as compared to the fourth calendar quarter of 2018.
-As such, our market price for hot dogs during our third quarter fiscal 2020 was approximately 10.5% higher than the third quarter fiscal 2019, resulting in the fiscal 2020 period being approximately 5.1% higher than the fiscal 2019 period.
+Beef prices have begun moderately escalating between January and June 2019.
+As such, our market price for hot dogs during our fiscal 2020 period was approximately 0.7% higher than the fiscal 2019 period.